materiaraiding/materiaraiding-old/_ultimate/ucob.md

 The fight starts and a pillar will drop in the room, spread out for Meteor Stream and dodge the cleaves.

 Boss will enter on the tank who had aggro on Twintania as she was defeated (generally the OT) with {% glossary Dalamud Dive %} and the party will stack up behind the boss ready for the first quotes.
-Nael will use {% glossary Bahamut's Claw %} - the OT should use their invulnerability on both the entrance tankbuster and {% glossary Bahamut's Claw %} before tank swapping with the MT.
+Nael will use {% glossary Bahamuts Claw %} - the OT should use their invulnerability on both the entrance tankbuster and {% glossary Bahamuts Claw %} before tank swapping with the MT.

-Nael will then summon 5 dragons around the room with **Bahamut's Favor**.
+Nael will then summon 5 dragons around the room with **bahamuts Favor**.

 The 5 dragons will use various abilities through the phase that players need to deal with: